shyampurk/tto-bluemix/README.md

 2. You must have IBM Bluemix Account

-3. You must have an PubNub Subscription
+3. You must have an PubNub subscription

 4. You must have a [MapQuest](https://developer.mapquest.com/) subscription

-5. You must have a subscription for [Yahoo weather API](https://developer.yahoo.com/weather/)

-6. You must have a cloned working copy of this repository
+5. You must have a cloned working copy of this repository

 ## Deployment of ttoBackground Process